amazon-ion/ion-cli/README.md

 Usage: ion [OPTIONS] <COMMAND>

 Commands:
-  beta     The 'beta' command is a namespace for commands whose interfaces are not yet stable. cat      Prints all Ion input files to the specified output in the requested format. head     Prints the specified number of top-level values in the input stream. inspect  Displays hex-encoded binary Ion alongside its equivalent text Ion.
+  cat        Prints all Ion input files to the specified output in the requested format. count      (UNSTABLE) Prints the number of top-level values found in the input stream. from       'from' is a namespace for commands that convert other data formats to Ion. generate   (UNSTABLE) Generates code using given schema file. head       Prints the specified number of top-level values in the input stream. inspect    Displays hex-encoded binary Ion alongside its equivalent text Ion.
                  Its output prioritizes human readability and is likely to change between versions.
-Stable output for programmatic use cases is a non-goal. help     Print this message or the help of the given subcommand(s)
+Stable output for programmatic use cases is a non-goal. primitive  (UNSTABLE) Prints the binary representation of an Ion encoding primitive. schema     The 'schema' command is a namespace for commands that are related to Ion Schema. symtab     'symtab' is a namespace for commands that operate on symbol tables to         'to' is a namespace for commands that convert Ion to another data format. help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help      Print help
   -V, --version   Print version
+  -X, --unstable  Opt in to using an unstable feature of Ion CLI.
 ```

 ## Build instructions